markdrehmann/black-book/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # The Black Book!

 Welcome to the Black Book!
 This app was built with the intention to create and manage personal contacts.
-Built with React and Redux on the frontend, and with a Rails API backend, the main purpose was to fulfill project requirements for the React/Redux final project at Flatiron School.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) on the frontend, and with a Rails API backend.
+The main purpose was to fulfill project requirements for the React/Redux final project at Flatiron School.
 Further functionality and development will continue in later projects.

 ### Installation